Can Video Diffusion Models Predict Past Frames? Bidirectional Cycle Consistency for Reversible Interpolation: Experiment

-Table~\ref{tab:base} presents the quantitative comparison across different sequence lengths.
+\textbf{Quantitative Comparisons.} Table~\ref{tab:base} presents the quantitative comparison across different sequence lengths on VidGen-1M, while Table~\ref{tab:base2} presents the corresponding numbers on UltraVideo.
+To provide a fair and holistic assessment, we report FVD alongside six VBench perceptual metrics, with Ground‑Truth scores listed as the upper reference bound.
+We argue that superior performance should not be judged solely by extreme values on individual metrics, but by overall balance and proximity to the real video distribution.
 Our two models, \textit{Wan+Ours} built upon Wan2.1-Fun and \textit{FP+Ours} built upon FramePack, achieve substantial improvements over their respective backbones on most metrics.

-In the short sequence setting, GI achieves the lowest FVD and the highest subject consistency, though it is limited to 25 frames.
-SFI leads in dynamic degree but compromises imaging quality and temporal stability.
-Similarly, FramePack excels in aesthetic quality but suffers from a high FVD.
-In contrast, our \textit{Wan+Ours} significantly improves upon Wan2.1-Fun with better FVD and subject consistency, while \textit{FP+Ours} dominates in imaging quality, temporal flickering, and motion smoothness.

-In the long sequence setting, \textit{Wan+Ours} achieves the lowest FVD and highest subject consistency at 73 frames, while \textit{FP+Ours} again leads in imaging quality, temporal flickering, and motion smoothness.
-Although FramePack retains the advantage in aesthetic quality and Wan2.1-Fun in dynamic degree, our methods exhibit superior overall performance.
-These results confirm that our approach effectively preserves visual fidelity and motion smoothness over extended durations.